hawkstrattus/Modular-Dynamic-Circular-Linked-List/README.md

 /*
 Author: Perengrine

 Purpose: Modular Double Circular Linked List

-Dependancies: stdbool.h (to get proper return values).
-Struct Definitions need to be included in the header file
+Dependancies: stdbool.h (to get proper return values)

 Examples: (Note that CreateList must always be used first and DeleteList must ALWAYS be used before termination of a program) (EVERY LIST MUST BE DELETED TO FREE THE MEMORY)

 	Function:	CreateList(int NodeCount, const char* ListID)